 Below is a sample of B&D's litigation experience:

-- High-profile Safe Drinking Water Act (SDWA) Citizen Suit Defense.
+- High-Profile Safe Drinking Water Act (SDWA) Citizen Suit Defense.
 We successfully represented the City of Newark, NJ in defense of a federal citizen suit under the SDWA (and the associated Lead and Copper Rule) brought by NRDC after Newark allegedly exceeded the federal lead action limit on lead in drinking water in 2017.
 This precedent-setting settlement will shape future interpretation of the federal Lead and Copper Rule and likely ends environmental group efforts to duplicate throughout the country the legal claims brought to bear in Flint, MI.
 The American Lawyer recognized the B&D team as “Litigators of the Week” for this outcome.

 - Multi-District Groundwater Contamination and Product Liability Litigation.
-We serve as national counsel to a petroleum manufacturer in ongoing product liability litigation—likely the largest collection of groundwater contamination cases in the U.S.—related to the gasoline additive MTBE.
+We serve as national counsel to a petroleum manufacturer in ongoing product liability litigation—involving the largest collection of groundwater contamination cases in the U.S.—related to the gasoline additive MTBE.
 Comprised of over 140 suits brought by states, municipalities, public water systems, and private well owners, including putative class action claims, B&D helped our client and the industry settle the majority of these matters.
 The damages claimed by the various plaintiffs total billions of dollars.

 - Multi-plaintiff Ethylene Oxide Toxic Tort Litigation.
 We defend two of the country’s largest chemical manufacturers in two separate toxic tort actions, each brought by plaintiffs who allege cancer caused by exposure to ethylene oxide (EO) emissions from our clients’ EO manufacturing plants.